bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 :::chunk

-The majority of the displayed paper were published between 1970 and 2021.
+The majority of the displayed papers were published between 1970 and 2021.
 Here darker colors correspond to earlier publication years and lighter colors correspond to more recent papers.

 ```api
 encoding: